soren-n/typeset-ocaml/README.md

 ```

 ## Fix constructor
 Sometimes you need to render a part of some layout as inline, i.e. that its compositions should not be broken; this is what the __fix__ constructor is for.
-On other words a fixed layout is treated as a literal.
+In other words a fixed layout is treated as a literal.

 ```OCaml
 let foobar = fix (~$"foo" <&> ~$"bar")
 ```

-When rendering the fixed layout __foobar__ the result will be:
+When rendering the fixed layout __foobar__, when the layout fits in the layout buffer, the result will be:
 ```Text
        7
        |
 foobar |
        |
 ```
-When the layout fits within the layout buffer, and will overflow the buffer when it does not:
+It will overflow the buffer when it does not:
 ```Text
   2
   |